lbwright22ci/mow-and-more/README.md

 Wireframes for tablet and laptop screens utilise the extra screen space available in comparison to mobile devices.

 Initial wireframes changed when the website was being built to improve the user experience.
+Specifically, clear section breaks were added.

 [Evolutionary wireframes for main page (all sections) on mobile, tablet and laptop](docs/design/main-page-wireframe.pdf)